 Investment Transactions and Income - Investment transactions are recorded on the trade date.
 Interest income is recorded on the accrual basis.
+All premium and discount is amortized or accreted for financial statement purposes in accordance with U.S. generally accepted accounting principles.
 Dividends received in cash are recorded on the ex-dividend date.
 Certain dividends from foreign securities will be recorded when the fund is informed of the dividend if such information is obtained subsequent to the ex-dividend date.
-Dividend payments received in additional securities are recorded on the ex-dividend date in an amount equal to the value of the security on such date.
+Dividend and interest payments received in additional securities are recorded on the ex-dividend or ex-interest date in an amount equal to the value of the security on such date.